 What do we mean by mobile sites?

 Simply put, mobile websites are websites accessed through a mobile phone or tablet’s web browser (Safari, Chrome, Firefox, and so on).
-Modern web design principles utilize mobile-first principles, which helps to eliminate unneccassry code which has performance and website speed benefits.
-This contributes to a high-quality and positive user experience.
+Modern web design principles utilize mobile-first methodology, which eliminates unneccassry code.
+This has performance and website speed benefits for both mobile devices and desktop.
+It also contributes to a high-quality and positive user experience.

-Responsive design frameworks and principles are very similar and works by shifting content to specific sizes (viewport widths and height for various breakpoints like with smartphones, tablets, laptops, and wider desktop screens), depending on the user experience design.
+Responsive design frameworks and principles are very similar and work by shifting content to specific sizes (viewport widths and height for various breakpoints like with smartphones, tablets, laptops, and wider desktop screens), depending on the website design.
 See the figure below, which depicts a desktop website transforming into a mobile site.

 Mobile websites do not require any installation or updates.

-Unlike mobile applications, mobile sites do not need to be downloaded.
+Unlike mobile applications, mobile websites can be ubiquitously accessed and without the need to be downloaded.

-But, with progressive web apps, there is an “add shortcut to home” option, which Twitter has successfully used to improve engagement with their mobile site.
+Websites function almost identically to mobile apps with progressive web application (PWA) principles, and there is an “add shortcut to home” option.
+Twitter has successfully used PWAs to improve engagement with their mobile site.
 They call it Twitter Lite.

 Nicolas Gallagher, the Engineering Lead of Twitter Lite, explains: